KediDili/VanillaPlusProfessions/features.md

 Following is the changes VPP adds for skills:
 - Changes the skill leveling limit to be 20 instead of 10
 - Adds an overlay in skills page to display your progress (Shown only if you have at least one skill above level 10)
-- Adds craftables between levels 11-14 and 16-19 (Vanilla skills only)
+- Adds craftables between levels 11-14 and 16-19 (Vanilla skills only, to be documented)
 - Locks Mastery Cave to be behind leveling up all skills to level 20.
 (Can be changed via config.json or GMCM menu)

 ## New Skill Levels